Skip to main content

 Environmental Stress Screening

-Environmental Stress Sceening (ESS), also know as Climatic Stress Screening (CSS), is a rigorous procedure that is often applied to electronic or mechanical components, as well as fully assembled products and systems, to ensure their resilience against environmental stresses.
+Environmental Stress Screening (ESS), also known as Climatic Stress Screening (CSS), is a rigorous procedure that is often applied to electronic or mechanical components, as well as fully assembled products and systems, to ensure their resilience against environmental stresses.

 Its fundamental goal is to identify potential defects or failures in a product before it reaches the market or is deployed for actual use.
 Subjecting the product to harsh environmental conditions helps pinpoint any weak points or defects vulnerabilities early on, facilitating prompt identification and resolution of issues.